neilSchroeder/personal-projects/sudoku_solver/README.md

 # Sudoku Solver

-This is a python based depth first sudoku solver which serves as a refactored solution to this codewars [prompt](https://www.codewars.com/kata/5588bd9f28dbb06f43000085/train/python).
+This is a depth first search algorithm in python which solves sudoku puzzles.
+This repo serves as a refactored solution to this codewars [prompt](https://www.codewars.com/kata/5588bd9f28dbb06f43000085/train/python).

 ## Installation and Usage